QCovid/QCovid/README.md

 ## QCovid® trade mark
 QCovid® is a registered trade mark of Oxford University Innovation.
 No rights are granted for any use of the QCovid® trade mark by any licensee of this source code version of QCovid® Calculation Engine under the Affero GPL v3 licence.

 Curently, use of QCovid® as a trade mark is reserved to licensees of the CE Marked version of the QCovid Calculation Engine, as licensed by Oxford University Innovation.
-For permission to use QCovid® as a trade mark in your product, or to licence the CE Marked version, please contact enquiries@innovation.ox.ac.uk quoting reference 17939.
+For permission to use QCovid® as a trade mark in your product, or to licence the CE Marked version of QCovid® Calculation Engine, please contact enquiries@innovation.ox.ac.uk quoting reference 17939.

 ## Authors
 ### Professor Julia Hippisley-Cox